shiyuw09/react-universal-resume/README.md

 Visit `http://localhost:5173/` to view the app.

+## 💾 Populate with your own information

+- Find the `data.ts` file in the `src` directory, change the sample data in this file.

+- Open `App.tsx` file, change the order of the individual components or add/remove certain components according to your own needs.

 ## 🚢 Deployment

 The project is hosted on Vercel.
 Follow Vercel's [deployment instructions](https://vercel.com/docs/deployments/overview) to deploy your version.